hazaarlabs/hazaar-mvc/docs/src/docs/basics/middleware.md

 }
 ```

 Route middleware is executed after global middleware and before the controller action.
-You can specify a middleware class name or alias per route.
 Each middleware should implement the `Hazaar\Middleware\Interface\Middleware` interface.

 ::: tip
 Use route middleware for logic that only applies to specific endpoints, such as authentication, permission checks, or request validation.
 Aliases help keep your route definitions clean and maintainable.